You’re bullish on AAPL. What kind of trade should you put on to express that bias?

 Each strategy has different risk/reward profiles and responds differently to AAPL’s changing stock price.

 You don’t have to just pick a strategy and hope for the best.
-With Option Alpha’s backtesting software, you can analyze and compare different strategies, allocations, entry and exit criteria, timeframes, and more to find the best fit for you and your portfolio.
+With Option Alpha’s backtester, you can analyze and compare different strategies, allocations, entry and exit criteria, timeframes, and more to find the best fit for you and your portfolio.

 Keep reading to explore three simple strategies that profit if AAPL’s price increases.
 We’ll also backtest a version of each strategy and share the results.